vuw-research-computing/raapoi-docs/docs/examples.md

 > library(dplyr)
 ```

-An example submission script may look something lik:
+Next create a bash submission script using your preferred text editor.
+An example submission script may look something like:
 ```
 a file called r_submit.sh with:
 #!/bin/bash